Yep, another one of those Cialdini’s Principles of Persuasion blog posts – BUT – this one has a BUNCH of examples!

 … and when the limit is reached you get this:

-Some companies with suitable product or service type decide to give it to you for free the first time.
+Some companies with suitable product or service type decide to give it to you for free the first time and achieve customer reciprocity this way.

 Audible offers a free book for the first month.
 Since this strategy could be exploited by users cheating and creating multiple accounts to get multiple products, it can only work with the free trial model.
 Hard to counterfeit personal information has to be collected to have control over which users have already collected their free product/service.